 We have constructed and continue to build new storage tanks in response to increased customer demand for storage.
 Many of our competitors have also built new storage facilities.
 The demand for new storage has resulted in part from our customers' desire to have the ability to take advantage of profit opportunities created by volatility in the prices of petroleum products.
 Periods of prolonged stability in petroleum product prices or extended declining trends of crude oil prices could reduce demand for our storage services.
-If federal, state or international regulations are passed that discourage our customers from storing these commodities, demand for our storage services could decrease, in which case we may be unable to identify customers willing to contract for such services or be forced to reduce the rates we charge for our services.
+If federal, state or international regulations are passed that discourage our customers from storing these commodities, demand for our storage services or be forced to reduce the rates we charge for our services.
 The realization of any of these risks could materially reduce the amount of cash we generate.